ariebovenberg/ariebovenberg.github.io/_posts/2024-01-20-python-datetime-pitfalls.md

 whether you want the "earlier" or "later" option will depend on the particular context.
-For backwards compatibility, the standard library defaults to ``0``, which has the effect of silently assuming that you want the earlier occurrence.
+For backwards compatibility, the standard library defaults to ``0``, which has the effect of silently assuming that you want the earlier occurrence[^3].

 ```python
 # 🧨 Guesses your intent without warning